-I looked into the mirror and I didn’t see me.
+I looked in the mirror and I didn’t see me.

-Let me clarify things for you; my name is Maverick Corrigan, I’m twenty-two years old and well on my way to becoming a successful lawyer.
+Let me clarify things for you; my name’s Maverick Corrigan, I’m twenty-two years old and well on my way to becoming a successful lawyer.

 My twin sister, Marcy died in a car accident last night.

-I remember it like a dream, Marcy and I had left the apartment around seven to go and grab an early dinner, we were planning on pulling an all-nighter to cram for some shit exam in the morning.
+I remember it like a dream, Marcy and I had left the apartment around seven to catch an early dinner; we’d planing on pulling an all-nighter to cram for some shit exam in the morning.

-We were gonna drive up to a nearby Chinese place and get a bite to eat.
+We drove up to a nearby Chinese place to grab a bite to eat.
 Why in god’s name we didn’t just order in, I don’t fucking know.

-We got into our beat up Corolla; Marcy was driving.
+We got into our beat up Corolla; Marcy’d been driving.
 We headed out, all the while laughing, chatting about our classes and complaining about the odd professor here and there.

-We didn’t even see him coming; some douchebag ran a red light and crashed right into us.
+We never even saw him coming; some douchebag ran a red light and crashed right into us.

-I vaguely remember flying forward and busting my head against the dash, my ears ringing like crazy as the car started going berserk.
+I vaguely remember flying forward and busting my head against the dash, my ears ringing like crazy as the car swerved out of control.

-I was going in and out of consciousness and I remember someone pulling me out of the car and loading me into an ambulance.
-T
+I’d been going in and out of consciousness; vaguely remembered someone pulling me out of the car and loading me into an ambulance.

 Throughout the chaos I could hear screaming and cursing and the ever-present sound of sirens.

-Once I was loaded into the ambulance, I blacked out for good.
+Once I was loaded into the back of the ambulance, I blacked out for good.

-I woke up in a hospital room a couple of hours later, a nurse came in to check on me and the second she saw that I was awake, she left to fetch a doctor.
+Woke up in a hospital room a couple of hours later, a nurse’d came in to check on me and the second she saw that I was awake, she left to fetch a doctor.